ZhuEthan/ZhuEthan.github.io/_posts/2021-07-02-Cryptography.md

 The server sends its public key to the browser, the browser chooses a secret and then encrypts the secret using the server's public key, sends it back to the server, the server decrypts and now both the borwser and the server have a common secret that they can then use to encrypt data, going backand forth, between them.

+In fact, to avoid middleman attack, the `public key` sent by server is a digital certificate (a public key with origin name encrypted by Certificate Authority's private key).
+The web browser has the paired CA's public key to decrpyte the digital certificate to get the server public key and do the following.

 ![public-key-encryption-app1](../img/public-key-encryption-app1.png)

 ![public-key-encryption-app2](../img/public-key-encryption-app2.png)